geobeyond/geoserverx/docs/pages/cli/vector-store.md

 # Vector Stores

-`geoserverx` allows users to access all/one vector stores from geoserver.
+`geoserverx` allows users to access all/one vector stores from GeoServer.
 As of now, `geoserverx` also supports new vector store creation for `shapefile` and `gpkg` data

 !!! get "Get started"
     To start using `geoserverx` using command line, activate the Environment where package is installed and use `gsx` command